 We are open for compressed poetry, compressed prose fiction (including prose poetry), and compressed creative nonfiction during two reading periods: September 15 – December 15 & March 15 – June 15.

-For the current reading period, we are looking for work from writers previously unpublished by Matter Press and its JOURNAL OF COMPRESSED CREATIVE ARTS.
-If you’ve been published by the journal previously, please wait until the next reading period (March 15, 2021) to submit.
+If you’ve been published by the journal during 2021, please wait until the next reading period (March 15, 2022) to submit.

 The reader for your submission is, during this current round of submissions, the managing editor.